Illinois mortgage help and foreclosure prevention assistance.

 Foreclosure counselors are also trained to help negotiate with lenders and servicers on behalf of homeowners.
 Homeowners can receive, and need to review, information about some alternatives to foreclosure.
 So they still need to be active in exploring all other resources that are available to them.
 Dial 773-329-4010 to learn more or apply.

 The Illinois Housing Development Authority has provided millions of dollars to mortgage and housing counselors across the state so that the counseling agencies can provide Illinois homeowners with free foreclosure prevention counseling.
-Click here to learn more about the services offered.
+Click here to learn more about the Free foreclosure counseling services offered in Illinois.

 Freddie Mac has opened foreclosure assistance centers in Chicago to help homeowners who are behind on their mortgage.
 They will be providing loan modifications and other options to people so they can get back on track with their monthly payments.

 With thousands of local families behind on their monthly payments and losing their homes, a newly created program ensures that homeowners have an opportunity to meet face to face with their bank and/or lender as well as a mediator.
 The goal is to ensure all options are explored before the foreclosure is finalized.
-Click here to read more on this option.
+Click here to read more on this option for foreclosure mediation in Cook County.

 These homeowner centers will allow borrowers to explore solutions including loan modifications, principal reduction, reduced interest rates, and more.